 From career breakthroughs to professional milestones, explore how Jackie Chan made an impact.

-In the early 1980s, specifically in 1980, Jackie Chan began experimenting with elaborate stunt action sequences in films such as The Young Master.
+In 1980, Jackie Chan began experimenting with elaborate stunt action sequences in films such as The Young Master.

-In 1983, the Jackie Chan Stunt Team was officially formed, and Project A was released.
-Project A added elaborate, dangerous stunts to the fights and typical slapstick humor; at one point, Chan falls from the top of a clock tower through a series of fabric canopies.
-Critics have compared his comedic stunts in Project A to Buster Keaton.
+In 1983, Project A saw the official formation of the Jackie Chan Stunt Team.
+The movie added elaborate, dangerous stunts to the fights and typical slapstick humor; at one point, Chan falls from the top of a clock tower through a series of fabric canopies.

-In 1988, Jackie Chan founded the Jackie Chan Charitable Foundation to offer scholarships and aid to Hong Kong's young people, as well as provide assistance to victims of natural disasters or illnesses.
+In 1988, Jackie Chan founded the Jackie Chan Charitable Foundation to offer scholarships and aid to young people in Hong Kong, as well as provide assistance to victims of natural disasters or illness.

 In 1989, Jackie Chan performed at the Concert for Democracy in China in support of democratic movement during the 1989 Tiananmen Square protests.